Dimitri-Matheus/MinimalTube/README.md

 <details>
 <summary>⚙️ Used settings</summary>

-   - Open the project folder and navigate to `themes > standard.json` then make a copy of this file.
+   - Open the project folder and navigate to `minimaltube > themes > standard.json` then make a copy of this file.

    - Now you can edit each parameter as desired.